algorandfoundation/docs/docs/get-details/dapps/pyteal/index.md

     unsigned_txn = transaction.PaymentTxn(add, params, rcv, amt)
     signed = unsigned_txn.sign(key)
     txid = algod_client.send_transaction(signed)

+    # wait for confirmation
+    try:
-    pmtx = wait_for_confirmation(algod_client, txid , 5)
+        pmtx = transaction.wait_for_confirmation(algod_client, txid, 5)
+        print("TXID: ", txid)
+        print("Result confirmed in round: {}".format(pmtx['confirmed-round']))

+    except Exception as err:
+        print(err)
+        return
     return pmtx
 ```

 This function takes a creator mnemonic of the address that is creating the payment transaction as the first parameter.
 The amount to send and the receiver of the payment transaction are the next two parameters.
 The final parameter is a connection to a valid Algorand node.
 In this example, the sandbox installed node is used.

 In this function, the blockchain suggested parameters are retrieved from the connected node.
 These suggested parameters provide the default values that are required to submit a transaction, such as the expected fee for the transaction.
 The creator of the transaction’s address and private key are resolved from the mnemonic.
 The unsigned payment transaction is created using the Python SDK’s `PaymentTxn` method.
 This transaction is then signed with the recovered private key.
 As noted earlier, in a production application, the transaction should be signed by a valid wallet provider.
-The signed transaction is submitted to the node and the `wait_for_confirmation` utility function is called, which will return when the transaction is finalized on the blockchain.
+The signed transaction is submitted to the node and the `wait_for_confirmation` SDK utility function is called, which will return when the transaction is finalized on the blockchain.

 Another utility function is also added to create a payment transaction that is signed by the escrow logic.
 This function is very similar to the previous function.